-If you are a my529 account owner, you will receive form TC-675H, my529 Tax Statement for Contributions, Withdraw-als, and Transfers, from my529.
-If your filing status is single, head of household, married filing separate or qualifying widow(er), enter on TC-40A, Part 3, the amount from TC-675H, box 1A.
+If you are a my529 account owner, you will receive form TC-675H, my529 Tax Statement for Contributions, Withdrawals, and Transfers, from my529.
+If your filing status is single, head of household, married filing separate or qualifying surviving spouse, enter on TC-40A, Part 3, the amount from TC-675H, box 1A.
 If your filing status is married filing joint, enter the amount from TC-675H, box 1B.
 Use code 20.